nas-hub/apijam/Labs/Advanced/Flow Hooks - Enforcing Enterprise Security Policies across all API-Proxies/README.md

     </AccessControl>

     ```

-2. Save the shared flow.
+   5. Save the shared flow.
     ![Shared Flow pipeline][SharedPolicy_ESBS_Save]

-3. Deploy the shared flow.
+   6. Deploy the shared flow.
     ![Shared Flow pipeline][SharedPolicy_ESBS_Deploy]
     Now this shared flow is active and is available in the __test__ environment.

+##  Mark this Shared Flow as a Flow-Hook
-4. Assign Shared Flow to a Flow-Hook
+   1. Assign Shared Flow to a Flow-Hook
     ![Shared Flow pipeline][Navigate_Environments]

-5. Edit __**Flow Hooks**__: Navigate to Environments and Select the __**Flow Hooks**__ tab.
+   2. Edit __**Flow Hooks**__: Navigate to Environments and Select the __**Flow Hooks**__ tab.
    ![Shared Flow pipeline][Navigate_EditFlowHooks]

-6. Save __**Flow Hooks**__
+   3. Save __**Flow Hooks**__
    ![Shared Flow pipeline][Navigate_SaveESBS_SharedFlow]
     Once you Edit and connect the Pre-Proxy Flow Hook with the Shared Flow: The Shared Flow is in active and will be applied to all API Proxies across __test__ environment.
-7. Now the enterprise standard baseline security policy is active; For you to test this, select any proxies you created as part of Core labs and navigate to the trace tab of that API-Proxy.
+   4. Now the enterprise standard baseline security policy is active; For you to test this, select any proxies you created as part of Core labs and navigate to the trace tab of that API-Proxy.
 Start the Trace session and invoke the API from within the Trace tab.
 Ensure that this API-Proxy is deployed in __Test__ environment.
 As shown in the figure below you should be see the enterprise standard baseline security policy applied automatically for this API-Proxy.
    ![Shared Flow pipeline][Trace_AutoEnforced_ESSB]